 , else

 Looping and iteration are hugely important programming concepts.
 Several Python keywords are used to create and work with loops.
-These, like the Python keywords used for conditionals above, will be used and seen in just about every Python program you come across.
+These, like the Python keywords used for conditionals, will be used and seen in just about every Python program you come across.
 Understanding them and their proper usage will help you improve as a Python programmer.

 The for